Guide to Counselor Education Loan Forgiveness Programs

 PLUS loans and Perkins Loans are not eligible for teacher loan forgiveness.
 See the Perkins Loan Forgiveness section below for information on how a portion of the Federal Perkins Loan can be canceled.
 A loan in default is not eligible for forgiveness.

 Counselors who meet the requirements of teacher loan forgiveness can qualify for cancellation of up to 100 percent of a Federal Perkins Loan.
 The requirements are to serve in a low-income school, be a special education teacher, or teach in an area designated as a teacher shortage area, such as mathematics, science, foreign languages, or bilingual education.

-A guidance counselor, occupational therapist, recreational therapist, or psychologist or counselor qualifies as a teacher for this program, provided they meet other teacher requirements, such as being licensed, certified, or registered by the appropriate state education agency.
+A guidance counselor, occupational therapist, recreational therapist, psychologist, or counselor qualifies as a teacher for this program, provided they meet other teacher requirements, such as being licensed, certified, or registered by the appropriate state education agency.
 Perkins Loans that are in default are not eligible for forgiveness, cancelation, or discharge.
 The Perkins Program forgives 15 percent of the borrower’s loan for the first and second years of teaching service, 20 percent for the third and fourth, and 30 percent for the fifth, up to 100 percent.